Robertpokane/bandwebsite/README.md

 <li>notice apearing on the top of the home page that all first time orders have an instant 33% discount</li>
 </ul>

-After carefull consideration if have decided on a number of features to include for the opening versions of my project and what can be implimented for the future versions.
+<p>After carefull consideration if have decided on a number of features to include for the opening versions of my project and what can be implimented for the future versions.</p>

-For the initial version of my project I have implimented
+For the initial version of my project I have implimented a news setion in the Index page, right now it is filled with Lorem text as this is a proof

 <b>UX</b>